 On completion of the course, for consecutive interpretation, students should:

-language communication and transfer and outline the techniques of transferring
+- Indicate and account for the phenomena of oral language communication and transfer and outline the techniques of transferring language and terminology peculiar to different realms of human knowledge.

 Skills: